cyanskies/another-toml-cpp/README.md

 	for (auto elm : port_array)
 		ports.push_back(elm.as_integer());

-`get_value` can also be used to extract heterogeneous arrays directly into a container
+`get_value` can also be used to extract heterogeneous arrays directly into a container.

 	auto ports = database.get_value<std::vector<std::int64_t>>("ports");

-We can also extract all the child nodes as a `std::vector` using `get_children()`
+We can also extract all the child nodes as a `std::vector` using `get_children()`.

 	auto data_key = database.find_child("data");
 	auto data_array = data_key.get_first_child();